Muqrin bin Abdulaziz: Crown Prince

 Prince Muqrin became Crown Prince of Saudi Arabia and first deputy prime minister on 23 January 2015 when King Abdullah died.
-After a tenure of barely three months, he was relieved of his position as crown prince on 29 April 2015.
+On 29 April 2015, after a tenure of barely three months, King Salman relieved Muqrin (his half-brother) of his position as crown prince, and replaced him with his nephew, Mohammed bin Nayef (MBN), who had previously been deputy crown prince.
+This marked a generational shift: the first time that a grandson (rather than a son) of dynastic founder Ibn Saud had been selected as heir apparent.
+Salman simultenously elevated Prince Mohammed bin Salman (MBS), then in his 30s, to the post of deputy crown prince.
+Saudi state media said that Muqrin was removed at his own request.
+While Muqrin had been viewed as a transitional figure, observers viewed his rapid removal as a surprise.

+After his firing as crown prince, Muqrin was reportedly granted lavish gifts, including US$800 million, and in 2016, the Solandge, a 280-foot yacht.
+Muqrin's treatment upon his ouster as crown prince was far different than that later accorded to MBN, who—after being ousted in a palace coup in 2017 led by MBS—was placed under house arrest, and had much of his wealth seized.

 Personal life

 Prince Muqrin is married to Abta bint Hamoud Al Rashid.
 She was president of the Women's Council when Prince Muqrin was Madinah governor.

 He has 14 children.
 His daughters are Mudahawi, Sara, Mishail, Abta, Nuf, Lamiya, Jawahir, and Sara.
 His sons are Fahd, Abdulaziz, Faysal, Turki, Mansour and Bandar.
 Prince Turki founded a real-estate company in Turkey.
 He is a pilot and CEO of Rabigh Wings Aviation Academy in Jeddah.
-Prince Turki is also board member of the Saudi Aviation Club.
+Prince Turki is also a board member of the Saudi Aviation Club.

 Muqrin bin Abdulaziz is said to enjoy astronomy, literature and Arabic poetry and has a large library containing thousands of books.

 Prince Muqrin purchased four real estate properties about 7,700 square meters in Dlebta, Lebanon, following the approval of the cabinet in 2012 and the publishing of the listed sale in the official gazette.
 Dlebta's residents objected to the deal and filed a complaint with the relevant authorities.